DavisVaughan/furrr/README.md

 #> [31] "YearsWithCurrManager"
 ```

-20 fold CV with 100 repeats
+Set up an rsample split tibble of 20 fold CV with 100 repeats.

 ``` r
 set.seed(4622)